Dynamic CRUD

 <DynamicTable> from manifest

-<DynamicTable addon="tickets" table="tickets" />What the component does:
+<DynamicTable model="tickets" />What the component does:

 - Calls

-tickets.changedon the WebSocket hub; invalidates the query on each event.
+- Subscribes to model-change events on the WebSocket hub; invalidates the query on each event.

 Customizing without escaping